janko/janko.io/_posts/2016-10-31-better-file-uploads-with-shrine-processing.md

 ## On-the-fly processing

-If you're handling image uploads, generating all possible thumbnails on upload might not give the best option.
+If you're handling image uploads, generating all possible thumbnails on upload might not be the best option.
 The complexity of responsive design has increased over time, making it difficult to predict all of the thumbnail sizes the client might need.

 Because of that it's often much simpler to generate thumbnails on-the-fly, only when the image URL is requested.
 This means that if you need to change how a